Lifestyle

 5 tips for managing accidental damage

-Since the financial and legal responsibility lies with you, managing this risk requires a combination of clear communication, preventative measures, and financial protection.
+Managing accidental risk requires a combination of clear communication, preventative measures, and financial protection.

 1. Establish clear boundaries & training

-Many accidents occur due to a lack of familiarity with specific appliances or cleaning products.
+Accidents may occur due to a lack of familiarity with specific appliances or cleaning products.

 Take the time to demonstrate how to use high-value equipment and explain safety protocols, such as never leaving a stove unattended or avoiding certain chemicals on natural stone surfaces.
 Providing the right tools and clear instructions reduces the likelihood of unintentional mistakes.